How it All Began...

 What were some of the biggest challenges of the adoption process?

-It is a challenge to start just in the fact of putting a portfolio together.
+It is a challenge to start just in the fact of putting a profile together.
 When you are trying to paint yourself in the most positive light it’s emotionally draining.
 Waiting to determine if someone is going to pick you and questioning whether or not you have the right pictures and the right information.
 It’s an emotional rollercoaster.

 What were you most nervous about?